IowaScaledEngineering/ise-docs/docs/SimpleSig/Articles/bo-cpls.md

 The main target shows how many blocks ahead are safe to occupy.
 The B&O system is purely a three indication system, meaning you have one block of warning before a stop indication.
 It didn't use any sort of equivalent for "advance approach" for a second block of warning.
 There is a medium clear - an aspect commonly used as a second block of warning on eastern US roads - but the best I can tell, the B&O didn't use it that way.

 Two red lights arranged horizontally means stop, the next block is not clear.
 Two yellow lights on a diagonal from lower left to upper right means one block ahead is clear to occupy.
-Two green lights horizontally means that two or more blocks ahead are clear.
+Two green lights vertically means that two or more blocks ahead are clear.

 Some signals include a second diagonal aspect using lunar lights from upper left to lower right to indicate restricting - pass signal prepared to stop in half your sight distance, because an unknown amount of track ahead is clear.
-This would be used when exiting signaled track, such as entering a yard or unsignaled branch, or in cases where you wanted
+This would be used when exiting signaled track, such as entering a yard or unsignaled branch.

 ### The Marker Lights